annieyanghy/si649interactiveproject/README.md

 ## Installation

 - Make sure you have `idyll` installed (`npm i -g idyll`).
+  *Note that depending on how npm is installed, you may have to run the above command prefixed with `sudo`.

 - Clone this repo and run `npm install`.

 ## Developing a post locally